dataluscorp/browser/toolkit/components/telemetry/docs/data/main-ping.rst

       // The following properties may all be null if we fail to collect them.
       histograms: {...},
       keyedHistograms: {...},
-      chromeHangs: {...}, // removed in firefox 62
+      chromeHangs: {...}, // removed in datalus 62
-      threadHangStats: [...], // obsolete in firefox 57, use the 'bhr' ping
+      threadHangStats: [...], // obsolete in datalus 57, use the 'bhr' ping
-      log: [...], // obsolete in firefox 61, use Event Telemetry or Scalars
+      log: [...], // obsolete in datalus 61, use Event Telemetry or Scalars
       gc: {...},
       fileIOReports: {...},
       lateWrites: {...},